-Limitations of the ketogenic diet
+Limitations of Keto

 A strict KD is undoubtedly difficult to stick to because it drastically reduces the intake of a number of food groups, including fruit and vegetables, dairy foods, and grain foods.
 This means carbohydrate-containing foods, such as breads, cereals, rice, pasta, legumes, fruit, and starchy vegetables (like pumpkin, peas, and potato) must all be limited.

 In fact, the 20-50g of carbohydrates allowed in a KD is equivalent (in carbohydrate terms) to just a small tub of yoghurt, an apple, and half a medium potato over a day.
-So, using fruit as an example, following a KD would likely mean limiting fruit to only one serve a day, or eating it in place of other nutritious foods like vegetables, dairy foods, and grains[vi].
+So, using fruit as an example, following a KD would likely mean limiting fruit to only one serve a day, or eating it in place of other nutritious foods like vegetables, dairy foods, and grains.
 This requirement to strictly limit certain foods makes it near impossible to meet nutrients needs without supplementation.

 With limited carbohydrates, a KD is very low in fibre, so can cause gastrointestinal symptoms like constipation.
 It may also increase the risk of bowel cancer in the long-term.
 The KD can also present challenges relating to the social aspects of eating, such as enjoying food in family and social situations.

 Short-term side effects of ketosis can include fatigue, bad breath, nausea, constipation, and headache.

 What does the science say?
 Proven for medical conditions ONLY